davidpagnon/Pose2Sim_Blender/README.md

 ### Other tools

+- **3D point motion path:**\
+  Visualize the motion path of one or several selected 3D points.
 - **See through cameras:**\
   View from selected camera, with markers and OpenSim model overlay.
 - **Rays from 3D point:**\